-As UT Southwestern gradually returns to limited work on campus, we place above all else:
+As UT Southwestern moves forward with campus operations, we place above all else:

 - Your safety and well-being (both physical and mental)